Albert Lebourg: Early life

 Initially studying at Évreux Lycée, Albert Lebourg, with interests in architecture, entered the École des Beaux-Arts of Rouen at a very young age.
 He studied art with Gustave Morin at l'Academie de peinture et de dessins, Rouen.
-Afterward, the artist was briefly a student of Jean-Paul Laurens.
+Afterward, he was briefly a student of Jean-Paul Laurens.
 In 1876, Lebourg exhibited his works for the first time together with Claude Monet, Alfred Sisley, Pierre-Auguste Renoir, and other artists on the Boulevard Montmartre.
 Lebourg was referred to be appointed as a drawing professor at the Société des Beaux-Arts in Algiers after being noticed in Rouen by the art collector Laurent Laperlier.
 There he met Jean Seignemartin, who he inspired to bring more clarity and light into his paintings.
 In 1873 Lebourg married and remained in Algiers until the summer of 1877 when he resigned from his teaching position and returned to Paris with numerous paintings of the casbah, mosques and the Admiralty.